getodk/docs/odk2-src/survey-form-processing.rst

         screenManager.setScreen(ctxt, screenOp, options);
     }

-i.e., the processing flow eventually calls `screenManager` to display a screen (via `setScreen(ctxt, screenOp, options)`) and perhaps also shows a pop-up with some sort of alert or error message (via `showScreenPopup(m)`).
+Simply put, the processing flow eventually calls `screenManager` to display a screen (via `setScreen(ctxt, screenOp, options)`) and perhaps also shows a pop-up with some sort of alert or error message (via `showScreenPopup(m)`).

 When the *next button* is pressed or the screen is swiped forwards, the framework calls :code:`controller.gotoNextScreen()` which verifies that all required fields are filled-in and all constraints are applied.
 It then triggers much the same processing sequence -- calling `doActionAt()` with the operation *after* the currently-rendered screen.

 When the *back button* is pressed or the screen is swiped backward, the framework calls :code:`controller.gotoPreviousScreen()` which pops the operation history stack for the current survey sheet until a screen-rendering operation is found, and that screen is then rendered.
 And, if the history for the current survey sheet is exhausted, then the contents screen for that sheet is displayed.

 Finally, returning to the discussion of the control flow on the initial load of a form, after the current screen is rendered, the call to :code:`controller.registerQueuedActionAvailableListener()` causes an action listener to be registered with `odkCommon` and then calls that listener to process any results that became available before the listener was registered.
-If there are any results from a previous :code:`odkCommon.doAction(...intentArgs...)` request (e.g., a media-file capture request), then the controller's action listener will interpret the results to identify what prompt in the current screen should receive and process these results and then invoke that prompt to complete the processing.
+If there are any results from a previous :code:`odkCommon.doAction(...intentArgs...)` request (for example, a media-file capture request), then the controller's action listener will interpret the results to identify what prompt in the current screen should receive and process these results and then invoke that prompt to complete the processing.
 Otherwise, if there are no results, no additional actions are taken.
 This completes the control flow on the initial load of the form.

 .. _form-processing-control-flow-screenManager: